For urgent consular assistance call

 More information:

 Always wear a helmet.
-This applies to mopeds, motor scooters and motorbikes.
+It's a legal requirement, and applies to mopeds, motor scooters and motorbikes.

 Check if your travel insurance policy covers you for riding a motorcycle, quad bike or similar vehicle.